06066060606060/Advanced-eap-eu-unlock/README.md

 - instantaneous lane change on blinker (EAP)
 - no lane change timeout once initiated (EAP)
 - takes forks and exits automatically (EAP)
+- toggle to activate TLSSC where it is not available. (you need a valid FSD subscription)
-- Continue on Green with Car in Front (EAP)
+- Continue on Green with Car in Front (TLSSC)
 - OTA Update

 ## Branch for Model YL